microsoft/CameraTraps/taxonomy_mapping/README.md

+## Mapping labels to a standard taxonomy (usually for new LILA datasets)

 When a new .json file comes in and needs to be mapped to scientific names...

 * Assuming this is a LILA dataset, edit the [LILA metadata file](http://lila.science/wp-content/uploads/2020/03/lila_sas_urls.txt) to include the new .json and dataset name.